-The popular members of the visiting teams and their The popular members of the visiting teams and their captains, friends and guests enjoyed the very delightful dance which was given at the Inn on the evening of Wednesday, the 15th.
-The dance, which commenced at eight-thirty, and was attended by about two hundred, was voted a great success by all.
+The popular members of the visiting teams and their aptains, friends and guests enjoyed the very delightful ance which was given at the Inn on the evening of Wednesday, the 15th.
+The dance, which commenced at eght-thirty, and was attended by about two hundred, was noted a great success by all.
 It was suggested that the affair be held regularly each year during the tennis matches.

-Mrs. George W. Wightman of Brookline, Mass., who donated the handsome trophy for the women's international tennis match has taken, with her friend Mrs. W. M. Johnston of San Francisco, the studio suite at the Inn.
+Mrs. George W. Wightman of Brookline, Mass., who consted the handsome trophy for the women's international tennis match has taken, with her friend Mrs. W. M. Johnston of San Francisco, the studio suite at the Inn.

 The dining rooms of the Inn have had a very heavy patronage since the tennis matches have been in progress, not only for luncheon but for dinners as well.
-On Aug.
-17 approximately, one hundred extra covers were laid, and from all indications it seems that the Inn is becoming more and more popular with the tennis fans since the erection of the stadium.
+On Aug. approximately one hundred extra covers were laid, and from all indications it seems that the Inn is becoming more and more popular with the tennis fans since the erection of the stadium.

-The management of the Inn has recently been most highly commended on the excellent condition of its cu inary department, following a thorough inspection by the Board of Health, and those in authority will be glad to show the kitchen as well as the sub-departments to any interested parties during working hours.
-Of particular interest is the matchless Auto-San dishwashing machine, which has been installed at a cost of \$3,000.00.
-This machine is the acme of perfection in handling china and tableware in the most sanitary and expeditious manner.

-The tennis courts of the Inn, which have been frequently used by members of the visiting teams, have been pronounced by them as most excellent in every way, and far superior to many on which they have played in the different cities where they have played since coming to in every way.
+The management of the Inn has recently been most highly commended on the excellent condition of its culmary department, following a thorough inspection by the Board of Health, and those in authority will be glad to show the kitchen as well as the sub-departments to any nterested parties during working hours.
+Of particular terest is the matchless Auto-San dishwashing machine, which has been installed at a cost of \$3,000.00.
+This machine is the acme of perfection in handling china and The tennis courts of the Inn, which have been frequently used by members of the visiting teams, have been pronounced by them as most excellent in every way, and ar superior to many on which they have played in the different cities where they have played since coming to the country.

-Among recent arrivals are Mr. and Mrs. A. E. Cruikshank of New York, who have with them their daughter, Mrs. Helen Cruikshank Davis of Houston, Texas.
+Among recent arrivals are Mr. and Mrs. A. E. Cruik-New York, who have with them their daughter, Mrs. Helen Cruikshank Davis of Houston, Texas.
 Mrs. Davis has on exhibition a collection of her miniatures which have received most favorable comment.
 A number of pictures in the collection received the grande prix at the Paris salon where they were shown.

-An increasing number of guests are availing themselves of the privileges of the fine eighteen-hole course of the Hillcrest Golf Club, which they declare most excellent single rooms and bachelor quarters.
+An increasing number of guests are availing themselves of the privileges of the fine eighteen-hole course of the Hillcrest Golf Club, which they declare most excellent in every way.

-There is a heavy demand for accommodations beginning with September, particularly for family suites as well as for
+There is a heavy demand for accommodations beginning with September, particularly for family suites as well as for single rooms and bachelor quarters.

-After a very delightful sojourn at Sarenac Inn, Mr. and Mrs. William Adair have again taken their permanent apartment in company with Miss Emily Logan, their
+After a very delightful sojourn at Sarenac Inn, Mr. and Mrs. William Adair have again taken their permanent apartment in company with Miss Emily Logan, their previous to continuing on an extensive motor trip.